 In November 2012, Metropolitan executed agreements in support of a program to augment Metropolitan's Colorado River supply from 2013 through 2017 through an international pilot project in Mexico.
 Metropolitan's total share of costs will be \$5 million for 47,500 acre-feet of project supplies.
 The costs will be paid between 2015 and 2017, and the conserved water will be credited to Metropolitan's intentionally-created surplus water account no later than 2017.
 See "- Intentionally-Created Surplus Program" below.
-In December 2013, Metropolitan and IID executed an agreement under which IID will pay half of Metropolitan's program costs, or \$2.5 million, in return for half of the project supplies, or 23,750 acre-feet.
+In December 2013, Metropolitan and IID executed an agreement under which IID will pay half of Metropolitan's program costs, or \$2.5 million, in return for half of the project supplies, or 23,750 acrefeet.

 Quantification Settlement Agreement.
-The Quantification Settlement Agreement ("QSA"), executed by CVWD, IID and Metropolitan in October 2003, establishes Colorado River water use limits for IID and CVWD, and provides for specific acquisitions of conserved water and water supply arrangements for up to 75 years, and restored the opportunity for Metropolitan to receive any "special surplus water" under the Interim Surplus Guidelines.
-See "Interim Surplus Guidelines" below.
-The QSA also allows.
-The QSA and related agreements provide a framework for Metropolitan to enter into other cooperative Colorado River supply programs.
-Related agreements modify existing conservation and cooperative water supply agreementsconsistent with the QSA, and set aside several disputes among California's Colorado River water agencies.
+The Quantification Settlement Agreement ("QSA"), executed by CVWD, IID and Metropolitan in October 2003, establishes Colorado River water use limits for IID and CVWD, and provides for specific acquisitions of conserved water and water supply arrangements for up to 75 years.
+The QSA and related agreements provide a framework for Metropolitan to enter into other cooperative Colorado River supply programs and set aside several disputes among California's Colorado River water agencies.

 Specific programs under the QSA and related agreements include lining portions of the All-American and Coachella Canals, which conserve approximately 96,000 acre-feet annually.
 As a result, about 80,000 acre-feet of conserved water is delivered to the San Diego County Water Authority ("SDCWA") by exchange with Metropolitan.
 Metropolitan also takes delivery of 16,000 acre-feet annually that will be made available for the benefit of the La Jolla, Pala, Pauma, Rincon and San Pasqual Bands of Mission Indians, the San Luis Rey River Indian Water Authority, the City of Escondido and the Vista Irrigation District, upon completion of a water rights settlement.
-An amendment to the 1988 Conservation Agreement between Metropolitan and IID and an associated 1989 Approval Agreement among Metropolitan, IID, CVWD and PVID, extended the term of the 1988 Conservation Agreement and limited the single year amount of water used by CVWD to-20,000 acre-feet.
-Also included under the QSA is the Delivery and Exchange Agreement between Metropolitan and CVWD that provides for Metropolitan, when requested, to deliver annually up to 35,000 acre-feet of Metropolitan's State Water Project contractual water to CVWD by exchange with Metropolitan's available Colorado River supplies.
-In calendar year 2011, under a supplemental agreement with CVWD, Metropolitan delivered 105,000 acre-feet, which consisted of the full 35,000 acre-feet for 2011 plus advancedelivery of the full contractual amounts for 2012 and 2013.
-In 2013, Metropolitan entered into a second supplemental agreement with CVWD.
-Under this agreement, Metropolitan delivered to CVWD 2,508acre feet of water in 2013 that would otherwise have been available in 2014.
-In return, CVWD reduced its-2012 Colorado River water order by 9,537 acre-feet and allowed Metropolitan to use that water conserved by HD.--In 2021, the transfer of water conserved annually by IID to SDCWA is expected to reach 205,000 acre-feet.
-See description below under the caption "-Sale of Water by the Imperial Irrigation District to San Diego County Water Authority"; see also "METROPOLITAN REVENUES-Principal Customers" in this Appendix A. With full implementation of the programs identified in the QSA, at times when California is limited to its basic apportionment of 4.4 million acre-feet per year, Metropolitan expects to be able to annually divert to its service area approximately 850,000 acre-feet of Colorado River water plus water from other water augmentation programs it develops, including the PVID program, which provides up to approximately 130,000 acre-feet of water per year.
+Also included under the QSA is the delivery and exchange agreement between Metropolitan and CVWD that provides for Metropolitan, when requested, to deliver annually up to 35,000 acre-feet of Metropolitan's State Water Project contractual water to CVWD by exchange with Metropolitan's available Colorado River supplies.
+In 2021, the transfer of water conserved annually by IID to SDCWA is expected to reach 205,000 acre-feet.
+See description below under the caption "-Sale of Water by the Imperial Irrigation District to San Diego County Water Authority"; see also "METROPOLITAN REVENUES-Principal Customers" in this Appendix A. With full implementation of the programs identified in the QSA, at times when California is limited to its basic apportionment of 4.4 million acre-feet per year, Metropolitan expects to be able to annually divert to its service area approximately 850,000 acre-feet of Colorado River water plus water from other water augmentation programs it develops, including the PVID program, which provides up to approximately 133,000 acre-feet of water per year.
 (Amounts of Colorado River water received by Metropolitan in 2004 through 2014 are discussed under the heading "-Colorado River Aqueduct-General" above.)